cr1m31/Love2d-ZOOM-and-DRAG-with-mouse-library/README.md

 This program comes with ABSOLUTELY NO WARRANTY.
 I am not be responsible of what you will do with this code.
 _________________________________________________________________________________________________________
-It is made for a tutorial on YT: TBD
+It is made for a tutorial on Youtube: TBD

 The symbolic concept is that you have multiple dimensions, like parallel dimensions in this program.